-Spinach Gratin is full of creamy, cheesy goodness.
+Easy Make-Ahead Spinach Gratin is a perfect side dish for your holiday meals with its creamy, cheesy goodness.
 Frozen spinach is mixed with a classic Mornay sauce accented with caramelized onions.
-It’s topped with both Gruyère cheese and freshly grated Parmesan cheese to create an unforgettable dish.
-As added bonuses, it can be made ahead of time and produces amazing leftovers.
+It's topped with both Gruyère cheese and freshly grated Parmesan cheese to create an unforgettable dish.
+As an added bonus, it can be made ahead of time and produces amazing leftovers.

 Health Benefits of Spinach

-First, I melted the butter in a large skillet over medium heat.
-I added the onions and sautéed them until they were lightly browned.
-This took about 15 minutes.
+- Melt the butter in a large skillet over medium heat for the sauce.
+Add the onions and sauté until lightly browned.
+This takes about 15 minutes.

 - The nutmeg added to the Mornay sauce provides a subtle enhancement to the sauce.
 I like to use fresh nutmeg.
 However, you can also use ground nutmeg in this dish.